iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="getendpoints"></a>
 # **GetEndpoints**
-> GetEndpointsResponseMessage GetEndpoints (GetEndpointsRequestMessage? getEndpointsRequestMessage = null)
+> GetEndpointsResponse GetEndpoints (GetEndpointsRequest? getEndpointsRequest = null)